-- 4.8.1 The Deregulation Act 2015 introduced the ability for a licensed private hire operator to pass a booking to a licensed private hire operator in another Council's area.
-In order to ensure the legislation is observed and no offence is committed the operator taking the initial booking must: - (i) record the booking details as per a normal booking - (ii) ensure that the operator passed the booking uses a licensed vehicle and driver licensed with the same authority who issued their private hire operator licence.
+4.8.1 The Deregulation Act 2015 introduced the ability for a licensed private hire operator to pass a booking to a licensed private hire operator in another Council's area.
+In order to ensure the legislation is observed and no offence is committed the operator taking the initial booking must:

+(i) record the booking details as per a normal booking

+(ii) ensure that the operator passed the booking uses a licensed vehicle and driver licensed with the same authority who issued their private hire operator licence. (iii) ensure requirements of 4.13 below are evidenced before passing booking.